-The best MacBook alternatives
+The best alternatives for MacBook Pro

 The Asus VivoBook S15 proves that you can have a MacBook alternative that offers a similar level of performance and style to Apple's finest, but for a much cheaper price tag.